Mortgage Servicer Licensing Requirements

 Licensing Overview

-Effective July 31, 2009, the “North Carolina Secure and Fair Enforcement (S.A.F.E.)
-Mortgage Licensing Act”, codified in NCGS Chapter 53, Article 19B requires any entity engaged in the business of making or brokering residential mortgage loans secured by North Carolina real estate be licensed by the NC Commissioner of Banks, unless an exemption applies, pursuant to NCGS § 53-244.040(d).
+Effective July 31, 2009, and as amended effective October 1, 2025, the “North Carolina Secure and Fair Enforcement (S.A.F.E.)
+Mortgage Licensing Act”, codified in NCGS Chapter 53, Article 19B requires any entity directly or indirectly engaged in the business of servicing residential mortgage loans secured by North Carolina real estate be licensed by the NC Commissioner of Banks, unless an exemption applies, pursuant to NCGS § 53-244.040(d).

 Approved licenses may be viewed by visiting Find Licensees.